 I was given a task by my mom.

-“Make oatmeal cookies.
+“Make oatmeal chocolate chip cookies.
 Crunchy ones”.
 So that is just what I did.

 The tricky bit is that most cookies get crunchy through the use of butter and copious amounts of sugar.
 That, of course, is not an option here.
-Butter- sure, if you love it, it’s organic and part of the way you live.
-But copious amounts of sugar- eck.
+Butter – sure, if you love it, it’s organic and part of the way you live (or ghee, my personal fave because the dairy proteins are removed).
+But copious amounts of sugar?
 That’ll be a sure trip down the sugar crash roller coaster.
-And like always, I wanted the cookies lean and clean which means no processed oils, vegan margarines, shortening or other junk.
+And like always, I wanted the oatmeal chocolate chip cookies as healthful as possible, which means no processed oils, vegan margarines, shortening or other junk.

 See us nutritionists, we have a tendency to turn cookies into round, flat brick-like-granola-breakfast-bars.

 It’s easy to let this happen as we add more and more goodness into them.
-This is a bit of an occupational hazard and the surest way to make the cleanest food taste too healthy for the folks going through their transition to real food.
+This is a bit of an occupational hazard and the surest way to make the food taste too healthy for the folks going through their transition to more whole foods.
 A cookies is a cookie and needs to taste like a cookie!

-This batch of cookies, makes the absolute perfect transition if you ask me.
+This batch of oatmeal chocolate chip cookies makes the absolute perfect transition, if you ask me.
 Right after I baked them, I posted the recipe to instagram with the above picture and straight away, people started declaring that they had everything in their pantry to make them, started baking, and posting their own photos.